lacomaco/MySqlAsyncWrapper/README.md

 .connect method return connected,release method.

-connected method is  used send query
+connected method is used sending query

-release method is used return connection to db pools
+release method is used returning connection to db pools

 <hr/>